beatterr/owowrk/README.md

 # Coding Competition Assets
-Assets for the coding competition at my school.
+Assets for the coding competition at my home